MicrosoftDocs/azure-devops-docs/docs/organizations/settings/select-backlog-navigation-levels.md

 1. [Open your Kanban board](../../boards/boards/kanban-quickstart.md).
 If you're not a team admin, [get added as one](add-team-administrator.md).
 Only team and project admins can customize the Kanban board.

-2. Select :::image type="icon" source="../../media/icons/blue-gear.png" border="false"::: to configure the board and set general team settings.
+2. Select **Configure team settings** :::image type="icon" source="../../media/icons/blue-gear.png" border="false"::: to configure the board and set general team settings.

 	> [!div class="mx-imgBorder"]
 	> ![Open board settings for a team, vert nav](media/configure-team/open-board-settings.png)

-4. Choose **Backlogs** and check the boxes of those backlog levels you wish your team to manage.
+4. Choose **Backlogs** and check the boxes of those backlog levels you want your team to manage.

 	![Team settings dialog, Backlogs tab](media/select-nav-backlog-levels-config-ts.png)